- Genetic control of neural crest formation, delamination and migration

 - Live cell imaging of neural crest migratory behavior

-- Molecular mechanisms of cancer metastasis
+- Molecular mechanisms of melanoma metastasis and drug resistance

 - Research Assistant Professor, Department of Biochemistry, The University of Hong Kong, Hong Kong